Kikaromi/USFFAQ/README.md

-# USFFAQ
+# The USF ASC Policy FAQ App
-Welcome to the USF ASC FAQ Application Unofficial GitHub!
+Welcome to the USF ASC FAQ Phone Application Unofficial GitHub!

 This GitHub was used to test the Application itself.